dart-lang/tools/pkgs/browser_launcher/README.md

-## What is this?
-This package provides a standardized way to launch web browsers.
+Provides a standardized way to launch web browsers.

 Currently, Chrome is the only supported browser.

 Support for other browsers will be added in the future.